 Underpinning the Council's financial and operational management arrangements is a regulatory framework comprising Financial Procedure Rules, Contract Procedure Rules, and risk-based audit reviews of systems and procedures across the full range of Council operations on behalf of the S151 officer.
 The Constitution is clear that management have the responsibility for operating a sound system of internal control.
-Concerns regarding noncompliance with rules, policies, procedures or legislation can be reported through channels set out in the Anti-Fraud, Corruption and Bribery Strategy/Policy and Confidential Reporting

-Procedure (Whistleblowing Policy) and a Fraud and Irregularities Panel has the remit to deal with these.
+Concerns regarding noncompliance with rules, policies, procedures or legislation can be reported through channels set out in the Anti-Fraud, Corruption and Bribery Strategy/Policy and Confidential Reporting Procedure (Whistleblowing Policy) and a Fraud and Irregularities Panel has the remit to deal with these.
 In addition, the Council's arrangements for providing economy, efficiency and effectiveness are reviewed by the external auditors on an annual basis and this is reported and published on the Council's website.

-T The Council broadly complies with the CIPFA Financial Management Code.
-An assessment against the Code has been undertaken in 2022/23, independently audited to confirm accuracy of the outcome and subsequently reported to Audit Committee in November 2022.
-The Annual Head of Internal Audit Report was considered by the Audit Committee in July 2022 and the overall opinion on the level of assurance discussed.
-The report is presented annually and will be discussed in the July 2023 Audit Committee.
+The Council broadly complies with the CIPFA Financial Management Code.
+An assessment against the Code was undertaken in 2022/23, independently audited to confirm accuracy of the outcome and subsequently reported to Audit Committee in November 2022.
+The Annual Head of Internal Audit Report was considered by the Audit Committee in July 2023 and the overall opinion on the level of assurance discussed.
+The report is presented annually and will be discussed in the July 2024 Audit Committee.

 Each year within Stockport Homes, business planning sessions are held with managers and Board Members, and a risk register is compiled and agreed.
 This ensures that existing risks are reviewed, and new risks are identified and 'owned'.
-Risk control actions are assigned to service managers and progress against implementation is monitored on a quarterly basis by Senior Leadership Team and the Board.
-It is the Audit and Risk Committee that has oversight of the corporate risk register, any emerging risks and wider risk issues which may affect the organisation.
-The most strategic risks are reported to the Stockport Homes' Board each quarter.
-The Board has ultimate responsibility for the effective management of risk.
+Risk control actions are assigned to service managers and progress against implementation is monitored on a quarterly basis by Executive Leadership Team and the Board.
+It is SHG's Audit and Risk Committee that has detailed oversight of the corporate risk register, any emerging risks and wider risk issues which may affect the organisation.
+Each quarter, SHG Board are provided with a high level overview of all corporate risks as they have ultimate responsibility for the effective management of risk.